deanwampler/ai-toolkits-experiments/llama-stack/README.md

 > [!NOTE]
 > [This ollama page](https://ollama.com/library/granite3-guardian) on Granite Guardian has a nice summary of the configuration options and features of Granite Guardian.

-One thing to be aware of is it apparently returns `yes` when a prompt is considered _bad_, and `no`, otherwise.
-It doesn't return a `response` object that Llama Guard returns.
+One thing to be aware of this; it apparently returns `yes` when a prompt is considered _bad_, and `no`, otherwise.
+It doesn't return the same response strings that Llama Guard returns, which Llama Stack expects.

-First, I'll try a hack; Llama Stack is hard-coded to only allow Llama Guard models.
-So, I'll try replacing the registration used above:
+Furthermore, Llama Stack is hard-coded to only allow Llama Guard models.
+So, I'll try a hack; I'll try replacing the registration used above:

 ```shell
 $ uv run --with llama-stack llama-stack-client models register --provider-id ollama --provider-model-id 'granite3-guardian:latest' 'meta-llama/Llama-Guard-3-1B'